luigirizzo/netmap/WINDOWS/README.txt

     - right click on an adapter then click Properties
     - click on Install->Service->Add
     - click on 'Driver Disk' and select nmNdis.inf' in this folder
-    - select ‘Netmap NDIS' which is the only service you should see
+    - select 'Netmap NDIS' which is the only service you should see
     - click accept on the warnings for the installation of an unsigned driver (roughly twice per existing network card)